kelvsc/cyclistics_case_study/README.md

 Hello.
 My name is Kelvin.

-This GitHub repository contains sample case studies as part of my data analysis portfolio.
+This GitHub repository contains sample case studies as part of my data analytics portfolio.

 These case studies consist of working with publicly available datasets.
 I go over how the data is prepared, processed, analyzed, and visualized in a final report.
-Finally, recommendations are provided.
-Within each case study, I provide all the queries and tools used.
+Recommendations, queries, and tools used in the analysis are also provided.

 To go back to my website, please click [here](https://kelvinchen.me).